dortania/OpenCore-Post-Install/universal/security/applesecureboot.md

 * Generally `Default` is more than adequate to use however if you plan to have use this with ApECID for full security, we recommend setting a proper value(ie. closest to your SMBIOS or versions of macOS you plan to boot) since the `Default` value is likely to be updated in the future.
   * `x86legacy` is not required for normal Mac models without T2's, any of the above values are supported.
 * The list of cached drivers may be different, resulting in the need to change the list of Added or Forced kernel drivers.
   * ie. IO80211Family cannot be injected in this case, as it is already present in the kernelcache
 * Unsigned and several signed kernel drivers cannot be used
   * This includes Nvidia's Web Drivers in 10.13
 * System volume alterations on operating systems with sealing, like macOS 11, may result in the operating system being unbootable.
   * If you plan to disable macOS's APFS snapshots, please remember to disable SecureBootModel as well
 * Certain boot errors are more likely to be triggered with Secure Boot enabled that were previously not required
   * Commonly seen with certain APTIO IV systems where they may not require IgnoreInvalidFlexRatio and HashServices initially however Secure Boot does.
 * On older CPUs (ie. before Sandy Bridge) enabling Apple Secure Boot might cause slightly slower loading by up to 1 second
 * Operating systems released before Apple Secure Boot landed (ie. macOS 10.12 or earlier) will still boot until UEFI Secure Boot is enabled.
 This is so,
   * This is due to Apple Secure Boot assuming they are incompatible and will be handled by the firmware just like Microsoft Windows is
-* Virtaul Machines will want to use `x86legacy` for Secure Boot support
+* Virtual Machines will want to use `x86legacy` for Secure Boot support
   * Note using any other model will require `ForceSecureBootScheme` enabled

 ::: details Troubleshooting